arp95/collatil_biomarker_gyn/README.md

 ## Packages Required
-The packages required for running this code are Matlab, PyTorch, Numpy, Openslide, PIL, OpenCV, and Matplotlib.<br>
+The packages required for running this code are Matlab, PyTorch, Numpy, Openslide, PIL, OpenCV, Pandas, Sksurv, Sklearn, and Matplotlib.<br>

 ## Pipeline for CollaTIL biomarker